 Provide a corporate voice for the community

-We cater for people of all ages, from the youngest who attend the dance school to the elderly in our Evergreen Club who enjoy home cooked hot meals at lunchtime, and every age group in between with our vast array of groups and activities.
-Situated on the outskirts of South Birmingham and within easy reach of both the City centre and the surrounding ‘green belt ‘, we draw members from all walks of life and social status.
+We cater for people of all ages, from the youngest who attend the dance school or Stay & Play, to the older members of the community and every age group in between with our vast array of groups and activities.
+Situated on the outskirts of South Birmingham and within easy reach of both the City centre and the surrounding ‘green belt', we draw members from all walks of life and social status.

 The future of our community depends largely on the way in which our young people grow up and how their attitudes to other people are developed.
 WHCA has a strong part to play in providing them with the necessary tools to learn the importance of team spirit, fair play, and bonding with each other.
 Many of our well organised groups offer youngsters the opportunity to start themselves on the road to becoming ideal citizens of the future.